ashishtrivedi16/Blitzschlag-website/README.md

-# Blitzschlag_website
+# Blitzschlag Website 2017

-A multi-page website that I created for my college fest
+A multi-page website that I created for my college fest.